SFMVideos/SFM/README.md

 Staff FAQ #4: What Are the Different Types of Branches and What Do They Mean?
 -----------------------------------------------------------------------------
 [SFM] Videos has 2 branches.
-One branch is the master one that has the most updated stuff on it.
+One branch is the *master* branch that has the most updated stuff on it.
-The other is release, this branch will be bug free with no problems/crashes.
+The other branch is the *release*, this branch is bug free with no problems/crashes.